Rifatur28/RedPeachTV/README.md

 - A modern web browser (Chrome, Firefox, Safari, Edge)
 - Internet connection

-### Installation

-1. Clone the repository or download the files
-2. Open `index.html` in your web browser

 ### Usage

 1. Click on one of the channel source buttons (US, Bangladesh, India, Pakistan)